 Using A/B testing helps marketers see in a hurry which content leads to more conversions.
 Marketers can apply learnings to future campaigns that highlight the best-tested content.

-Measuring the value of user generated content can feel like trying to hit a moving target.
+Measuring the value of UGC can feel like trying to hit a moving target.
 When marketers only measure and report comments, likes and shares, they miss the point of integrated marketing efforts, such as paid placements, search, direct sales, conference appearances and everything else they’re doing to promote their company’s offerings.
 Each method should have objectives, key performance indicators and results aggregated into ROI data that correlate with objectives.
-The value of free, curated content and an enhanced asset library factor in, too.
+The value of UGC and free, curated content and an enhanced asset library factor in, too.

 P.S.
 For Your Developer

-Regardless of how you collect and showcase user generated content, have your team review developer notes and API requirements for UGC.
+Regardless of how you collect and showcase user generated content, have your team review developer notes and API requirements to calculate the value of UGC.
 If platforms require a hashtag or an @mention, include those requirements when asking customers and fans for UGC.

 Have you ever contributed content to an effort like those described here?
 Does your company employ user generated content in its efforts?
 Please share your experience with us!